And just like that, 2025 is almost over and that means another lot of school holidays is coming up... and this time it's the long one.

-Where: South Bank Parklands, Brisbane
+Where is it?
+South Bank Parklands, Brisbane

-Price: Free / Activities from AU$10
+Price: Free to wander, with activities from AU$10

 Spend the day at Brisbane’s iconic South Bank.
 With its sprawling green lawns, adventurous playgrounds, and a man-made beach, it’s a family paradise.
 Kids can cool off at Streets Beach or explore the Epicurious Garden while you enjoy riverside views.

-Where: 708 Jesmond Road, Fig Tree Pocket
+Where is it?
+708 Jesmond Road, Fig Tree Pocket

-Price: AU$25 per child, AU$49 per adult
+Price: AU$42 per child, AU$59 per adult

 Australia’s oldest koala sanctuary is a must-visit!
 Hand-feed kangaroos, cuddle a koala, and learn about our beloved wildlife.
 The sanctuary offers engaging presentations and animal feedings throughout the day.